 Today we will look at the Ethernet protocol.
-Ethernet is the most widely used LAN technology and uses a contention-based MAC protocol.
+Ethernet is the most widely used LAN technology; the original version of Ethernet was based on a CSMA/CD protocol.

 We also will look at contention-based protocols for wireless LAN's - wireless channels introduce some new difficulties, that preclude the direct application of protocols like CSMA/CD.
+We will look at some basic protocols for this setting and briefly look at IEEE 802.11 (Wi-Fi) wireless LANS.